About Nuclear Energy

 Safety principles in nuclear plants

 Protection and safety of workers and the public from the effects of exposure to ionizing radiation is a binding requirement in the nuclear industry.
-The International Commission on Radio-logical Protection has identified three main principles for the achievement of radio-logical protection:
+The International Commission on Radio-logical Protection (ICRP) has identified three main principles for the achievement of radio-logical protection:

 Nuclear Reactor Types